-The Riverside County Planning Department has requested that Eastern Municipal Water District (EMWD) prepare a WSA for the Proposed Project.
-EMWD has confirmed that the projected demand from the Proposed Project is within the limits of demand accounted for in EMWD's 2015 UWMP, which was adopted in June 2016.
-The Proposed Project's estimated demands are anticipated to be within the limits of the projected demand for this area accounted for in the 2015 UWMP.
+The County of Riverside has requested that EMWD prepare a WSA for the Project.
+EMWD has confirmed that the projected demand from the Project exceeds the limits of demand accounted for in EMWD's 2015 UWMP, which was adopted in June 2016.
+Although the Project's estimated demands are anticipated to exceed the limits of the projected demand for this area accounted for in the 2015 UWMP, the combined demand from this project and other new/planned developments are below the total amount of new demand evaluated in the 2015 Urban Water Management Plan and an offset will not be required.
 As authorized by Water Code Section 10910 (c) (2), EMWD has elected to incorporate information from the 2015 UWMP (attached as Appendix A) in this WSA.